fteufel/signalp-6.0/installation_instructions.md

 ```
 signalp6_convert_models gpu # makes all installed models run on GPU
 signalp6_convert_models cpu # reverts all models back to CPU

+# in case the installation uses a custom directory for the model weights
+signalp6_convert_models gpu /path/to/model/weights
 ```
 These conversion calls run a bash script that modifies the model files.
 Conversion will take a while as it involves repacking large zipped archives.
 If the system does not have a GPU, the conversion call will fail.
 If you try to run GPU-coverted weights on CPU, signalp6 will fail.